 I have a growing number of acquaintances who have migrated towards atheism.
 Or their spirituality is changing, taking on new forms and meaning.
 A number of friends are going deeper into their faiths, while others are exploring and adopting spiritual practices from other religions, taking a more global, unified approach to finding meaning and richness in spirituality.
 Though the approaches are different, they all tend to reflect a general discontent with maintaining a spiritual status quo.
 They (we!) want to grow.
 We want the liberty to challenge the boundaries we grew up with, to ask ultimate questions, to delve deeper.
 After spending years of our lives focused on building a career, finding a partner, getting established in life, many of us are now seeking “the more” to life beyond the material.
 (This magazine is dedicated to that life-long journey of LGBTQ spirituality and faith.)

 I won’t try to sell you on any particular approach.
 You have to find what feeds your own soul.
 But I encourage you to spend some time doing it.
 Become deliberate about it.
 Make it an intentional practice.
 Whether it’s doing 20 minutes of meditation in the morning, or spending your quiet time with an open Bible and prayer.
-Or you embrace the spiritual component of community and social activism—the “we’re all in this together, really!” approach.
+Or you embrace the spiritual component of community and social activism—the “we’re all in this together” approach.
 Whether it’s a rededication to reducing your carbon footprint and living more eco-responsibly, to save the earth as an act of stewardship or in unity with all creation.
-Explore the non-material aspects of life.

 Just do it—for yourself